-Coliseum Mountain is a fairly challenging hike, which offers a striking panoramic view from its alpine summit.
-Views of Mount Burwell, Burwell Lake, Cathedral Mountain, to the north; Mounts Seymour, Elsay and Bishop to the east; Mount Baker and the Lower Mainland to the south, and; Crown Mountain, Goat Mountain, Mount Fromme, and even Vancouver Island to the west can all be seen from the summit.
+Coliseum Mountain is a challenging hike which offers a striking, panoramic view from its alpine summit.
+The summit offers views of Mount Burwell, Burwell Lake and Cathedral Mountain to the north.
+Mounts Seymour, Elsay and Bishop to the east.
+Mount Baker and the Lower Mainland to the south.
+Crown Mountain, Goat Mountain, Mount Fromme, and even Vancouver Island can be seen to the west.

 At an elevation of 1,446 m, Coliseum Mountain is best tackled late in the summer when most of the snow has melted – August or early September is ideal.
 The hike begins at Lynn Headwaters Regional Park and it is a solid 10 hour hike with plenty of elevation gain.

 There is a map of Lynn Headwaters Regional Park here.

 Elevation Gain: 1,245 m

 From the Lynn Headwaters trailhead you’ll follow the same route that takes you to Norvan Falls.
 Cross the bridge over Lynn Creek and head to the hiker registration station where you can fill out a form.
 From the registration station head left (upstream).
 For the next 6.8 km you’ll enjoy a nice flat hike alongside Lynn Creek on the well maintained Cedars Mill and Headwaters Trails.
 Don’t let the flat, wide trail fool you – the hike becomes much more challenging later on.
 The trail towards Norvan Falls is marked every 1 km from the hiker registration station.